mueni5/christine/README.md

-## Portfolio Readme
-This is the README file for my portfolio project, which includes a React front-end and a JSON server serving as a mock database.
-The front-end runs on port 4000, while the JSON server is running on port 3000.

 ## Project Overview
 My portfolio is a showcase of my projects, skills, and personal information.
 It serves as a platform to demonstrate my expertise in web development and highlight my achievements.